fangq/mcx/mcxlab/README.txt

 system is capable to run MCXLAB).
 Of course, you need to have either Matlab or Octave installed.

-MCXLAB needs libcudart.so.4 (for Unix-like systems) or cudart.dll (for Windows).
-For Linux/Mac, you need to set your LD_LIBRARY_PATH environment variable to contain the path to this library file.

-To simplify the installation, we highly recommend you to link the libraries to your /usr/lib directory.
-For 64bit Linux, you can use the following
-command:

-  sudo ln -s /usr/local/cuda/lib64/libcudart.so.4 /usr/lib64

-For windows, you simply copy the cudart.dll file to Windows\System32 folder.
-This file is typically stored under the C:\CUDA\bin directory.

-Once you set up the CUDA library path, you can then add the "mcxlab" directory to your Matlab/Octave search path using the addpath command.
+Once you set up the CUDA toolkit and NVIDIA driver, you can then add the "mcxlab" directory to your Matlab/Octave search path using the addpath command.
 If you want to add this path permanently, please use the "pathtool" command, or edit your startup.m (~/.octaverc for Octave).